Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: INTRODUCTION

 This study, on the other hand, proposes a new control framework that overcomes the limitations (1) - (4) of existing DR methods.
-While previous approaches focus on directly reducing the sim-to-real gap, our method addresses the issue from a control perspective.
-Inspired by Robust Tube MPC (RTMPC) structure and \cite{tagliabue2024efficient}, the proposed framework configures the approximate DNN as a nominal controller that only controls the nominal model, ensuring it only operates within the state distribution of the source domain.
+While previous approaches focus on reducing the sim-to-real gap, our method forces the DNN to operate within the source domain.
+Inspired by the Robust Tube MPC (RTMPC) structure, the proposed framework configures the approximate DNN as a nominal controller that operates only on the nominal model, ensuring it remains within the source domain state distribution.
 This prevents instability caused by the sim-to-real gap, as the DNN is prevented from being exposed to an untrained state.
-Because the DNN acts as a feedforward controller, which only controls the nominal model, a stable ancillary controller is introduced to guide the actual plant in following the nominal model controlled by the DNN.
-Furthermore, a parameter governor \cite{kolmanovsky2006parameter}, which is an add-on component, refines the control inputs from both controllers, allowing the controller to adapt to changes in plant model parameters that the DNN alone cannot handle, enforcing to satisfy MPC constraints and allowing for a less conservative MPC to be imitated.
-To validate the proposed framework, two case studies were conducted, cart-pole and vehicle collision avoidance systems, providing a detailed explanation of its components and demonstrating its superior performance in handling the sim-to-real gap compared to existing DR methods.
+In the proposed structure, as the DNN only controls the nominal model, acting as a feedforward controller, an additional stable ancillary controller is introduced to guide the actual plant to follow the nominal model.

+Furthermore, inspired by the parameter governor concept \cite{kolmanovsky2006parameter}, an input refinement governor, an add-on mechanism, refines the control inputs from both controllers, allowing the overall controller to adapt to changes in plant model parameters that the DNN alone cannot handle.
+It enforces MPC constraints and allows a less conservative controller to be imitated.
+To validate the proposed framework, two case studies were conducted: cart-pole and vehicle collision avoidance systems, which provide a detailed explanation of its components and demonstrate its superior performance in handling the sim-to-real gap compared to existing DR methods.

-The key contributions of the proposed framework are as follows: \begin{enumerate}[{1)}] \item Unlike DR, it avoids the need to introduce random factors in the source domain during MPC demonstration collection, making data collection more efficient. \item There is no need to design a high-fidelity simulation for the source domain because the proposed nominal model-based source domain is already obtained from the MPC design process. \item By adapting to plant parameter changes, the framework allows for a less conservative MPC to be imitated, improving the overall control performance. \end{enumerate}
+The key contributions of the proposed framework are summarized as follows: \begin{enumerate}[{1)}] \item It improves data efficiency for addressing the sim-to-real gap compared to other DR methods. \item A newly proposed source domain is inherently defined during MPC design, reducing the need to create a high-fidelity source domain. \item The proposed framework enables the imitation of a less conservative MPC handling the variations in the plant's model parameters. \end{enumerate}